GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/09-slices/README.md

 # Fun fact about empty slice
 - An empty slice points to an empty struct, not an underlying array.
 - The struct{} with no fields is called an ***empty struct***.
 It has a size of zero bytes and is often used in scenarios where you need a placeholder data type or a signal type without carrying any information.
-A zero value slice

 # Append is a value semantic mutation API
 - Append is a beautiful example of a value semantic mutation API.
 [Append is a builtin function.](https://go.dev/ref/spec#Appending_and_copying_slices) When you use `append` to append to a slice, `append` gets its own copy of the value (the slice) that is passed into append.
 This is value semantics.
 The value is passed into `append.` As a strong rule of thumb, we use value semantics for builtin types and reference types (like slices).
 The `append` function then looks to see if `len` is equal to `cap`.
 If this is the case, `append` creates a new underlying array.
 Then `append` returns a slice and this slice is assigned to a new variable.
 Again, this is value semantics.
 The value is assigned to a new variable.
 The stack associated with `append` then self-cleans.
 The underlying array still exists.
 The slice assigned when `append` returned points to this underlying array.

 # Memory leak scenarios
 Memory leaks in Go can occur when there's a value on the heap and there's still some reference to it, thus not allowing the garbage collector to free up that memory.
-Causes of memory leaks in Go:
+Causes of memory leaks in Go include:
-1. goroutines
-Goroutine leaking or blocking; the goroutine didn't terminate.
+1. goroutines - Goroutine leaking or blocking; the goroutine didn't terminate.
-1. maps
-You have to delete keys when entries are no longer needed.
+1. maps - You have to delete keys when entries are no longer needed.
-1. append
-The data going in is not being replaced on the way going out.
+1. append - The data going in is not being replaced on the way going out.
-1. close
-Forgetting to close a resource.
+1. close - Forgetting to close a resource.

 # Slicing a slice
 - syntax [inclusive:exclusive:cap]